tmforum-oda/oda-canvas/docs/developer/work-with-dockerimages.md

 ### Step 5: Upgrade Canvas

-We will deploy the canvas update from the helm chart oda-canvas in the filesystem.
+We will deploy the canvas update from the helm chart `oda-canvas` in the filesystem.

-If it was not done before, thechart  dependencies have to be updated.

 #### Update chart dependencies

+If it was not done before, the chart dependencies have to be updated.

 From the command line in the root of the locally checked out repository execute the following commands: